opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `READ-FROM-STRING`

-**READ-FROM-STRING [string]**

-Parse expression from string.
+**Parse expression from string.**

+**(READ-FROM-STRING  string)**

 Reads expression from string using default parser.
 Returns expression or NIL if no expression has been read

 **builtin function** defined at  **class io.opsit.explang.Funcs$READ_FROM_STRING**